JensDijkstra/Project-NAO/Design Report/DesignReport.md

 Reason why it took more time than expected is privacy concerns.
 When having a speech API connected to the internet all information is stored somewhere.
 Searching for a speech recognition software that is compatible with Python, self learning and protective of the user's information took a lot of time.
 Snips.AI seemed to be the only chatbot that meets all these requirements.
 It can be trained to understand lots of words sentences online.
 It even has built in functions for a calculator and a weather forecast (only for online use).
 After training, an offline version can be downloaded and installed on a RaspberryPi, which is already being used for the connection to the Kinect.
 For further expansion of the NAO Tai Chi robot, using Snips.AI would be recommended.

 For the NAO robot to perform according to our requirements it is necessary to use or build a speech recognition library or a chatbot from a external source.
 Online a load of option are available for usage, but one have to consider that this NAO robot will be used in a private area and it has to make a conversation with the user.
 Web browsers like Mozilla and search engines like Google have speech API’s one can use for multiple languages.
 These libraries are big and thereby reliable for usage, but considering the fact that a the NAO is used in a homely environment it is not responsible to integrate these kind of libraries.
 The biggest argument for this decision is the privacy of the user.
 If the Google API would be chosen it can be that Google abstracts information from the conversation between the user and the NAO.

 To anticipate to this problem there are also chatbots which can be connected to the NAO via a Raspberry Pi.
 The one which was the most easiest to modify to your own preferences was Snips.
 This application enables one to design one’s own ‘assistant’.
 In the assistant different applications can be installed for different situations of speech.
 To let the assistant operate reliable it is possible to “train” the application with practise examples.
 The more examples are in this application the better it is working.

 The downside of Snips in this project is that Snips has to be extensive to operate properly.
 Besides that, for the output of the Raspberry Pi a completely different code has to be written to use those words to program a reaction or an action.
 In the time period of this particular project it is unrealistic to build such an extensive code.

 Eventually a choice has been made to use the in-build NAO speech recognition.
 For this project had more focus for movement correction of the user.
 The NAO speech recognition software is not as good as one of the options shown above, but it will be sufficient for our requirements.

 #### Choregraph
--[ ]  Script
+##### Dialog boxes
 All of Blue's dialogues are programmed with Choregraph.
+This is done by creating a dialog box in Choregraph. **Picture** This gives the possibility to write lots of interactions quickly in one box.
+Writing and altering the interactions happens in a .top file which contains all possible user inputs and NAO outputs.
+These files are sorted by topic.
+For this project topics are divided into greeting, teaching/socializing and valediction.
+The topics 'teaching' and 'socializing' are combined, because these do not need a separate box and separating them would only clutter the screen.
+Through these .top files, which are essentially scripts, outputs of the box can be triggered.
+If a dialog box needs an output, for instance when a certain action by the NAO is required, this can simply be added by editing the box. **Picture**
+##### Syntax
+- [ ] Check appendix references

+The full script of all dialog boxes can be found in appendix **A**.
+To read the script, an explanation of the syntax is useful.
+- *u:*                                  (User input)
+- *u1:*                                 (A continuation of the previous 'u:')
+- *u2:*                                 (A continuation of the previous 'u1:')
+                                        *This can be further expanded upon.*
+- *[word1 word2 word3]*                 (Any of the words mentioned is valid)
+- *["Phrase 1" "Phrase 2" "Phrase 3"]*  (Any of the phrases is valid)
+- *{}*                                  (Optional word/phrase/choice)
+- *                                     (Any received input is valid)
+- *u:(My name is _Rob)* Hello $1 !
+(This gives the output "Hello Rob!")
+- *^rand[word1 word2 word3]*            (Randomly return chose a word as an output)

 #### Different dialogues
+Blue has three main dialog boxes he uses to communicate with the user.
+These are the introduction, teaching & socializing and valediction box.
+Each with it's own set of interactions.
+Every time Blue speaks, he moves around a little bit and uses body language to further express himself.
+This makes the NAO feel even more human-like.
--[ ]  Introduction
+##### Introduction
+The introduction dialog box is the first thing users will hear when they start up the NAO.
+This introduction is mostly a monologue, but some questions are asked in order to make the user more interested in what Blue says.
+First Blue introduces himself and asks the user to do the same by shaking hands.
+During this, Blue will learn to recognize the user's face and name.
+After this process, Blue is able to make interactions more personal by calling out the user's name.
+The next time a user starts up the NAO, this process does not have to be repeated, since it will automatically recognize the user.
+After this, Blue starts explaining how he works.
+This part has a pop quiz to test if the user was paying attention.
+If the user answers correctly, Blue will respond very excited.
+Otherwise, Blue will make a joke and rephrase it's original explanation.
+Finally Blue jokes about having to tell the user all kinds of legal things.

--[ ]  Teaching & socializing
+##### Teaching & Socializing
+After the introduction, Blue automatically goes into the teaching & socializing box.
+This box contains all Tai Chi and social related interactions.
+Blue asks the user if he or she wants to practice Tai Chi.
+If the user answers **yes**, Blue will go into a teaching only dialog box, in which all Tai Chi related dialogues are scripted.
+This is the 'active box' If the user answers **no**, Blue will stay in the same box, but wait for the user to ask him about something.
+This is the 'passive box'.
+Note that the active box has the same Tai Chi options as the passive box, but let's Blue ask the questions.
+It is basically a sub-box of the passive box.
+Blue has the following abilities in the teaching & socializing box:
+  - Show the user a specific form from the 10-form.
+  - Show the user all programmed forms with fluent transition.
+  - Tell facts about Tai Chi (Chuan).
+  - Basic interactions like greeting and different responses to "How are you?".
+  - The user can ask Blue if he likes X, with X being any word or phrase.
+  - Tell jokes.
+  - Easter eggs.

--[ ]  Valediction
+##### Valediction
+In the valediction state, Blue asks the user if all exercises were clear and gives the user compliments on their work today.
+Motivating them to come back at any time for more lessons and to also keep practicing themselves.
+The user may ask questions about their training and say their goodbyes to Blue The NAO robot then shuts down by itself in a safe position, so it will not fall over once the motors are off.

 ### 6.2 Angle Calculations (Jens)
 ### 6.3 System hierarchy (Toni/Tristan)